 Feel like figuring out the strength of another cocktail?
 Use this handy ABV calculator.

-Why Is the Aviation Cocktail Purple?
+Why Is It Purple?

-Historically, Crème de Violette is what causes this nearly-forgotten classic to be violet in color.
+Historically, Crème de Violette is what causes this nearly-forgotten classic cocktail to be violet in color.
 This may be where the drink got its name — perhaps the inventor imagined this deep-indigo hue was what pilots saw when flying at night.
-Or at least that explanation made total sense to us when we were three Aviation cocktails deep.
+Or at least that explanation made total sense to us when we were three deep.

 If you want to make the color really pop, use Empress 1908 gin.
 It’s infused with butterfly pea blossom, and it’s naturally blue.
 But when you add citrus to it (in this case, the lemon juice), you affect the pH balance of the spirit and it magically changes to purple.
 (Or maybe it’s a chemical reaction — we probably should have paid more attention in science class.)